Auledas/monitoring_aircraft_systems_data/README.md

 This repository contains all datasets and scripts used to analyse the results in the article ***Mobile robots for in-process monitoring of aircraft systems assemblies***.

+A video of the system in operation can be found at: [https://youtu.be/aqVmEy09ctk](https://youtu.be/aqVmEy09ctk)

 ## Requirements

 To run the scripts the following products are required: